-We recommend that you remain vigilant, monitor and review all of your financial and account statements and explanations of benefits, and report any unusual activity to the institution that issued the record and to law enforcement.
+We recommend that you remain vigilant, monitor and review all of your financial and account statements, and report any unusual activity to the institution that issued the record and to law enforcement.
 You may also review the guidance contained in Steps You Can Take to Protect Personal Information.

 Additionally, Harvard Pilgrim is providing you with the opportunity to register for two (2) years of complimentary credit monitoring and identity protection services through IDX.
 Although we are making these services available to you, we are unable to enroll you directly.
 For enrollment instructions, please review the information contained in the attached Steps You Can Take to Protect Personal Information.
+If you are already enrolled in the complimentary credit monitoring and identity protection services provided, you do not need to enroll again.